 For laptops, SSDs are more durable and energy-efficient.
 Most laptop makers are using SSDs for new laptops because they are more durable, lighter weight, and use less battery power than hard drives.

 Add an external drive

-If you aren’t ready to upgrade to an SSD, you can also purchase an external hard drive that plugs into your laptop with a USB cable.
-Using an external drive will also allow you to easily transfer large files between computers.
+If you aren’t ready to upgrade your internal HDD, you might want to consider purchasing an external hard drive, or an external SSD that plugs into your laptop with a USB cable.

 Add more RAM